-The Hon Lord Malcolm is the Chairman of the governing body of the Judicial Institute, and The Hon Lord Woolman is Vice-Chairman.
+The Hon Lord Woolman is the Chairman of the governing body of the Judicial Institute, and The Hon Lady Stacey is Vice-Chair.
 Operational responsibility for the delivery of training rests with the Director of the Judicial Institute Sheriff A Duff, Deputy Director Sheriff A Cubie and Head of Education Jessica MacDonald.

 The Judicial Institute is based in Parliament House and virtually all training and education takes place in a modern learning suite.
 The guiding philosophy of the Judicial Institute is that judicial training is judge-led, judge-devised and judge-delivered.

-The format of the training is largely one-day and two-day courses on specific subjects, including topics such as sentencing, criminal law, family law, European law and private law.
+Training covers a variety of relevant, topical courses on specific subjects, including topics such as sentencing, criminal law, family law and private law.

 Emphasis is also placed on bench-specific skills, including court and case management.
 The Judicial Institute has developed specific training modules in relation to domestic abuse; diversity awareness; equal treatment; and judicial ethics in public life.